maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

 You need to configure your Traefik to trust Forwarded headers by your front proxy In the exemple we use a whoami container protected by crowdsec, and we ban or IP before allowing using TrustedIPs

+If you are using another proxy in front, you need to add it's IP in the trusted IP for the forwarded headers.
+This helps Traefik choose the right IP of the client: see https://doc.traefik.io/traefik/routing/entrypoints/#forwarded-headers
 The "internal" Traefik instance is configured to trust the forward headers
 ```yaml
   - "--entrypoints.web.forwardedheaders.trustedips=172.21.0.5"
 ```

-We configure the middleware to trust as well the IP:
+We configure the middleware to trust as well the IP of the intermediate proxy if needed:
 ```yaml
     - "traefik.http.middlewares.crowdsec.plugin.bouncer.forwardedheaderstrustedips=172.21.0.5"
 ```